umee-network/umee/docs/architecture/ADR-005-liquidation.md

 We don't provide a function that checks if a given borrower can be liquidated to avoid spamming an app with periodical queries.
 Any liquidation attempt against a borrower not eligible for liquidation will fail.

 A borrow position is represented by a pair `(borrower_address, coin)`, where borrower address is an entity requesting a loan.
 A borrower's total borrowed value (expressed in USD) can be computed from their total borrowed tokens and the `x/oracle` price oracle module.

 Their borrow limit is calculated similarly using the borrower's uToken balance, their collateral settings, current uToken exchange rates, and token collateral weights.
+Liquidation happens when a sum of borrower loans is bigger than the `CalculateMaxBorrow(borrower_collateral)`.

+During liquidation any of the borrower's collateral token can be liquidated to pay off any borrower's loan denom.

 ### Message Types